jonathontoon/tweet-tray/.github/PULL_REQUEST_TEMPLATE.md

 - By making a contribution, you agree to our Code Of Conduct.
 -->

-**Choose one:** is this a 🐛 bug fix, a 🙋 feature, or a 🔦 documentation change?

 <!-- Provide a general summary of the changes in the title above -->

 ## Checklist